hopeo2/insta-console-auto-like-comment/Readme.txt

 hello))

-Welcome to Delete Tweets & Likes Script 👋
+Welcome to Like and Comment Script 👋
 Twitter: user_nnnn

 if you want to delete all of your tweets and the tweets that you like, this script can help you.